lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline4.md

 ##### PSI to Detect Concept Drift
 `PSI = sum((actual_percentage_i - expected_percentage_i) * ln(actual_percentage_i / expected_percentage_i))`

 When using PSI to detect concept drift, you need two sets of target data: the "actual" data, which represents the latest target values, and the "expected" data, which corresponds to an older set without any drift.
 PSI works by binning the numerical target values, where "_i" refers to the i-th bin.
 The "percentage" in the formula reflects the proportion each bin occupies within the total population.

-🌻 [Check PSI python implementation >>][2] ([Reference][3])
+🌻 [Check PSI python implementation >>][2]

-The main goal of PSI is to measure the overall percentage change between two data sets, helping to identify potential drift.
+The main goal of PSI is to measure the overall percentage change between two datasets, helping to identify potential drift.

 * `PSI < 0.1`: no significant population change
 * `0.1 <= PSI < 0.2`: moderate population change
 * `PSI >= 0.2`: significant population change

-With PSI, Lady H. applied it to 2 sets of taregts that didn't have concept drift, we can see PSI is lower than 0.1 and the distributions of the 2 target sets are similar to each other.
+Using PSI, Lady H. applied it to two target sets without concept drift.
+The PSI value is below 0.1, indicating that the distributions of the two target sets are similar."

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/psi_normal.png" width="911" height="333" />
 </p>

-Then she applied it to another pair of targets, that one of the data set drifted from the other, and we can see the difference in the distributions and the PSI value all indicate a significant change.
+She then applied it to another pair of target sets, where one dataset had drifted from the other.
+The difference in their distributions and the PSI value both indicate a significant change.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/psi_drift.png" width="912" height="336" />